Rebecca Holloway

 Industry: Marketing Audience: Social media marketers, general marketers, marketing managers

-This TikTok walks its audience through how they might be losing potential leads.
-It starts with a hook, and then goes through an explanation using examples overlaid on screen.
-This is another example of how you can target and appeal to the individuals within your target businesses, using TikTok as a way to build authority by showing your knowledge and expertise.
+This TikTok (from me!) walks the audience through the differences between B2B and B2C content.
+It starts with a hook, and then goes through an explanation using examples with subtitles overlaid on screen (always handy for users who might be viewing content on the move with their sound on low volume or turned off).
+This is another example of how you can target and appeal to the individuals within your target audiences, educating them on the different techniques used in their specific niche and industry, and using TikTok as a way to build authority by showing your knowledge and expertise.

-A simple explanation can still be an effective way of showcasing your workplace culture – especially if you’re looking to recruit potential new employees.
-This TikTok is effective because not only does it align with industry-wide trends (e.g. how does unlimited annual leave work, a hot topic this year thanks to the trial of a four day work week) but also explains exactly how this industry handles it.
+A simple video can still be an effective way of showcasing your workplace culture – especially if you’re looking to recruit potential new employees.
+This TikTok is effective because not only does it align with industry-wide trends (e.g. having a positive work culture & positive environment to work in) but also explains exactly how this industry handles it.

 It’s another great way of putting a face to the brand, building that relationship, and revealing part of your workplace culture in an authentic way.